ArthurVardevanyan/CPD_SO_Automated_Printing/README.md

 #### Blank.ps
 This is a blank postscript file.
 Used when merging odd number postscript files to make even.
 #### End.ps
-Conatins the Escape Code that enscaplatuates encapsulates the postscript information.
+Contains the Escape Code that encapsulates the postscript information.
 #### PJL.ps
 This file is a PJL template file for how the job files print.
-The file gets modified by on the job paramaeters and then inserting onto each postscript file.
+The file gets modified by on the job parameters and then inserting onto each postscript file.
 #### PJL Options.txt
-Conatins a list of the PJL Options and what they do for our machine.
+Contains a list of the PJL Options and what they do for our machine.